-I think I had scabies about 5 months ago on my side...
+I think I had scabies about 5 months ago on my side.
 I applied a cream (I think permethrin) and they went away. . now I have the same itch and small rash in the same area.
-I was just doing some research. and think I will try the same cream again along with some heat treatment. .
-I am also curious as to why and how it came back to the same area, on my side right on my waste line.
+I was doing some research and I think I will try the same cream again along with some heat treatment.
+I am also curious as to why and how it came back to the same area, on my right side on my waste line.
 I have tried: Permetherin.
 I think it was caused by: Have no idea

 You could have contracted them again.
 Usually, the reinfestation occurs within 2 weeks but you may have contracted scabies again from another source.
 Follow the procedures you did before to rid them again.
 You also could have a form of dermatitis that is seasonal like allergies.
 Seek the advice of a dermatologist while you still have the rash for the best treatment.
 Some forms of dermatitis need a steroid to completely heal.

 After 2nd treatment,of permethrin?

 How long will it be before itching stops.
 I have tried: Permethrin 2 times for scabies.
 I think it was caused by: Hotel bed

 It can take up to 4 weeks before the itching goes away.
 Especially if you had a severe allergic reaction.
 Benadryl, oatmeal baths, and Coconut Oil can help with the irritated skin healing.

 My grandmother lives in an apartment for seniors and I believe maybe the building needs to be inspected for scabies and other?

 Thank you for your time.
 My grandmother lives in an apartment for seniors and I believe maybe the building needs to be inspected for scabies and other.
 Management told me my grandmother has to make and sign a notice for them to call the pest control.
 My grandma does not what to, for that she reacts very negative when I bring it up.
 I don't want to call the city, is there any other suggestions, thank you again.
 I'm sorry for the spelling, English is my second language